GaryHostt/beginner_ERP_OIC/README.md

   <img src="https://github.com/GaryHostt/beginner_ERP_OIC/blob/master/screenshots/intro.png?raw=true" alt="Apps"/>
 </p>

+## Who this lab is for
+- new ERP & OIC users
+- current users looking for other use cases with ERP & OIC

-This lab will show you the best way to start using OIC as an Oracle ERP customer by importing an already built integration to your environment.
+In Part 1 of this lab you will start using OIC with Oracle ERP by importing an already built integration to your environment and then running it.

 The sections afterwards elaborate on other use cases and any necessary configuration.
-This repo does not show comprehensively every single step you need to follow; but with the guidance of an Oracle Cloud Engineer, or previous OIC experience, or the other referenced labs & material in this repo - you can go from 0 to 100 before your lunch hour.
+This repo does not show comprehensively every single step you need to follow; but with the guidance of an Oracle Cloud Engineer, or previous OIC experience, or even solely the other referenced labs & material in this repo - you can go from 0 to 100 before your lunch hour.

 For learning ERP generally, we have several how-to videos - such as for Financials [here](https://docs.oracle.com/en/cloud/saas/financials/20c/videos.html) or Project Management [here](https://docs.oracle.com/en/cloud/saas/project-management/20c/videos.html).